-- Marina Rosenfield (’15) will be part of the NY SLA panel of recent grads discussing their library school experience and their current jobs on Oct.
+- Marina Rosenfield (’15) was part of the NY SLA panel of recent grads discussing their library school experience and their current jobs that took place on Oct.
 3. Marina is a Special Projects librarian at the Memorial Sloan Kettering Cancer Center Library.
 She also co-authored a paper “Book or NOOK?
 Information behavior of academic librarians”, published in Aslib Journal of Information Management 67 no. 4 (2015).

 - Jennifer Newman (’14) finished her PhD in the Department of Italian Studies at NYU, after defending her book history-related dissertation “Savonarola and Print Culture in Fifteenth-Century Florence,” on the Dominican friar’s use of the printing press and the illustration of early editions of his works.
 Jennifer says, “I couldn’t have done it without my descriptive bibliography training with Fernando Peña at Palmer.”.
 Congratulations, Jennifer!
 Wonderful!